What is Oahu?

 Leeward Coast is a 30-minute drive to Waikiki and Pearl Harbor.
-It has pristine beaches where a wide range of water sports and activities can be done.
+It has pristine beaches where a wide range of water sports and activities can be performed.
 Although fewer choices than Waikiki, there is still a lot of accommodation to choose from.

 Waianae offers less explored beaches and fascinating cultural sites.
 It is the least-crowded place in Oahu.
 But the area is quite remote, being 1.5-hour drive from the North Shore and an hour drive from Waikiki.

 Windward East is mainly residential and can offer limited accommodations.
-Still, it is beautiful and scenic, a 30-minute drive from Waikiki, and home to attractions like Kualoa Ranch and the Polynesian Cultural Center.
+Still, it is beautiful and scenic, a 30-minute drive from Waikiki and home to attractions like Kualoa Ranch and the Polynesian Cultural Center.

 Places to Eat

 Never leave Oahu without indulging in the delicious and iconic foods of the island.
-All over the island, you can find the best restaurants and eateries where you can try modern Hawaiian servings as well as the traditional and definite must-try foods of the state.
+All over the island, you can find the best restaurants and eateries where you can try modern Hawaiian servings as well as traditional and definite must-try foods of the state.

 Enjoy fresh-made and refreshing shave ice at the Waiola Shave Ice.
 For only three US dollars, a large cone or cup of up to three flavors is served.
-There are various flavors to pick from including the mango and salty dried plum.
+There are various flavors to pick from including mango and salty dried plum.

-One of the most well-known dishes in Hawaii is the Hawaiian poke.
+One of the most well-known dishes in Hawaii is Hawaiian poke.
 Ahi Assassins serves a fresh catch of fish — slew, weighed, filleted, and made in the Aloha State.
 The place is too dedicated to its motto of providing fresh catch to its customers that it closes for the day if no fish was caught.